ctb/titus-blog/src/the-lamprey-genome.rst

 and mammals.

 The genome was a gigantic pain in the butt.
-We (and by "we" I mean Jeramiah Smith, the first author) could only assemble 800 Gbp, a maximum of 2/3 of the estimated complete genome (which is in the range of 1.2-1.6 Gbp, depending on which estimates you believe).
+We (and by "we" I mean Jeramiah Smith, the first author) could only assemble 800 Mbp, a maximum of 2/3 of the estimated complete genome (which is in the range of 1.2-1.6 Gbp, depending on which estimates you believe).
 This is partly because the genome has a bunch of really annoying GC-rich